 - The mice that took CLA supplements lost subcutaneous fat, which is a protective, healthy form of fat, without losing harmful visceral fat.

 - The calorie restriction group improved markers of diabetes, such as reduced fasting blood glucose levels, while the CLA group did not.
-This makes sense as visceral fat is a major contributor to insulin resistance.
+This makes sense as visceral fat is a

 The study concluded that calorie restriction was a healthier form of weight loss than taking CLA supplements.